-1.2.3 3RD GENERATION OF PLATONTM PLATFORM
+1.2.2 3RD GENERATION OF PLATONTM PLATFORM

 Valerio Therapeutics continued to optimize the PlatONTM platform to develop more potent assets coupled to innovative technologies, with the objective to combine PlatONTM platform's DNA decoys with the targeted protein degradation strategy offered by PROTACs (PROteolysis-TArgeting Chimeras) technology.
-PROTACs technology and other tumor specific targeting options may be a novel class of heterobifunctional molecules that can selectively degrade target proteins within cells.
+PROTACs technology and other tumor specific targeting options may be a novel class of hetero-bifunctional molecules that can selectively degrade target proteins within cells.
 This approach offers several advantages over the other molecules involved in modulating the DNA damage response, such as increased selectivity and reduced toxicity.
 This specific strategy involves generating DecoyTAC combining our vectorized DNA decoy molecules capable of efficient cell penetration with a linker+E3 ligand promoting the complete degradation of the target proteins, thereby presenting a novel mechanism of action.

 The exploration of the convergence of PROTACs and DNA Decoys aims to not only propose new therapeutic modalities against DDR proteins but also against transcription factor proteins that are challenging to target.
-Through these efforts, the Company strives to advance the field of oncology drug development and contribute to the treatment of cancer patients.
+A first proof of concept was demonstrated by targeting the cMYC oncoprotein.
+Through these efforts, the Company strives to advance the field of drug development and contribute to the treatment of patients with pathologies with a real therapeutic need.